 - Children’s Liturgy: you may wish to help the children’s liturgy – praying and learning through play – at the 9am Sunday Mass.
 This could augment sacramental preparation children’s catechesis.
 Please contact the Cathedral Office, or speak to any of the priests.

-- Cathedral Shop: volunteers in the shop help keep our gift shop, Abney’s, open and well-staffed with a loving welcome.
-Please contact the Cathedral Office, or speak to any of the priests, or pop into the shop during opening hours and register your interest.
+- Cathedral Shop: volunteers in the shop help to keep our gift shop open and well-staffed with a loving welcome.
+Please contact the Cathedral Office, or pop into the shop during opening hours and register your interest.

 - Garden volunteers: our beautiful garden is a highlight, and popular with local residents, as well as parishioners.
 A hidden gem such as this requires a lot of maintenance.
 Even a little bit of volunteered time is welcomed.
 You don’t need to know much about gardening!
 It’s also a good way to meet new people.
-Please contact the Cathedral Office, or speak to any of the priests.
+Please contact the Cathedral Office, or speak to the team in the Narthex.

-- Tour Guides: volunteer time welcoming tourist visitors, and with Tower Tours in the peak months, as well as supporting the annual Heritage Open days in the autumn.
-Please contact the Heritage Officer for more details and opportunities [firstname.lastname@example.org].
+- Tour Guides: volunteer time welcoming tourist visitors, and with Ground Floor or Tower Tours in the peak months, as well as supporting the annual Heritage Open days in the autumn.
+Please contact the Heritage Officer for more details and opportunities email@example.com.

 Service of Love

-- Young Adults’ Group: meet on the last Wednesday in the month in the Cathedral for prayer and fellowship, and at other times.
+- Young Adults’ Group of Bl.
+Chiara: meet on the last Wednesday in the month in the Cathedral for prayer and fellowship, and at other times.
 A great way to make friends of your own age.
 Open to young people aged 18-30, parishioners as well as students.
-Please contact email@example.com or speak to any of the priests.
+Please contact firstname.lastname@example.org or speak to any of the priests.

 - Careers, CV & Welfare Support: Graham Petruckevitch is a Careers Advisor, who can offer Advice and Guidance on Employment Education and Training for all ages.
 CV support, welfare benefits advice and information, and advice and guidance interviews.
 Fully qualified.
 Cost for this service is means tested.
-Contact Graham at 07847 049 399
+Contact Graham at email@example.com or 07874 202035.

 - CAFOD [Catholic Fund for Overseas Development]: is the official Catholic aid agency for England and Wales.
 It responds to emergencies worldwide and also sponsors self-help development projects in 75 countries.
 There is an active CAFOD group at the Cathedral working to raise awareness of CAFOD and to raise funds for its work.
 Please contact the Cathedral Office or speak to any of the priests if you are interested in supporting this practical charity.